francesjgonzales/newsole-proj-django/README.md

    * urls.py - url mapping.
 Creates a path to access the link from views.py
 3. Template - HTML markup, dynamic components. template for user interface

+### Switching sqlite3 to MySQL database

+1. Go to settings.py and change default engine in DATABASES to `ENGINE: 'django.db.backends.mysql'`
+2. Go to MySQL Workbench

 ### Create a MYSQL Database

 1. Install MYSQL